Pitlane vs Shopmonkey

 Is Pitlane cheaper than Shopmonkey?

 Both have DVIs.
-Pitlane's DVIs are specifically designed around customer phone approvals — Pass/Attention/Fail per checkpoint, required photos on anything below Pass, and a link the customer taps to approve item by item.
-Declined items stay on the vehicle record for automated follow-up.
+Pitlane's are specifically designed around customer phone approvals.
+Pass/Attention/Fail per checkpoint, required photos on anything below Pass, item-by-item approval, declined items that flow into automated recovery sequences.
 Shopmonkey's DVIs are more integrated into its estimate workflow.
+If approval rate and recovery is the goal, Pitlane's flow is purpose-built for it.

 Try Pitlane alongside Shopmonkey.
 Switch when you’re ready.